chrisgleitze/full-vim-experience/README.md

 The situation: You’re coding in an IDE like VS Code, IntelliJ, Emacs or whatever else.
 “I want to try Vim but I don’t know how to start.”

-My answer:
+Here's my my suggestion for how to start and progress:

-Use Vim in VS Code, IntelliJ etc. to see if you like it.
+Use Vim in VS Code, IntelliJ or what ever your IDE is to see if you like it.
-If you do,
+If you do and you want the full Vim in Neovim experience, then
 A) build your own Neovim config if you’re an advanced programmer OR
 B) use a Neovim distribution, a so called “distro”.
 That is an out of the box Neovim configuration that includes everything you need, so you can start coding right away.
 I highly recommend LazyVim.